Landing Pages vs. Homepages – spot the differences! [UPDATE 2021]

 Homepages give visitors an opportunity to venture forth into a website and discover every page from there – and there’s always something to discover, i.e.: blog, login page, products or services page, contact and much more.

 Landing pages, on the other hand, usually consists of a single page and an attached thank you page, simply because there’s no need for more, unless it’s a part of a sales or marketing funnel.
 In this case, a landing page can lead users further, but it wouldn’t offer any roundabouts or forks in the road, just a simple, straight line from starting point to a finish line (with optional stops on the way).
+Although it's possible to create WordPress landing pages and publish them on your own domain, they are independent pages with no additional links.

 The difference between the complexity of homepages and landing pages arises from the goals they’re built to achieve.
 Without further ado, let’s dive in and digest some more info about possible goals.